selfrefactor/rambda/files/NEXT_VERSION_CHECKLIST.md

 - Remove use of `Dictionary` custom interface and use more appropriate `Record<PropertyType, ...>`

-_ Regarding using object as input `R.map` and `R.filter` in TypeScript - this is no longer supported in TypeScript as it has multiple issues when using inside pipes.
-Instead `R.mapObject` and `R.filterObject` are taken from `Rambdax` so users can migrate their code.

 ? indexed  - need to be removed